gonzalo-lb/blender-uvrandomizer/README.md

 # UV Randomizer

+Use version 0.93 for blender versions prior to 3.1
+For Blender 3.1 or above use v0.94
+In the future, both versions will respect the UV Islands

 Blender Addon.
 * Tools to apply randomness to the uv map.
 * The tool has 5 functions, which can be applied to all faces, or to selected ones.